WilliamMurray-research/Speculative/docs/experiment_design.md

 ## **1. Purpose**

-This experiment investigates whether **speculative decoding**—traditionally used for speed—can instead be applied to **improve accuracy** in language model generation.
+This experiment investigates whether **speculative decoding** - traditionally used for speed—can instead be applied to **improve accuracy** in language model generation.
 The design evaluates a two‑stage decoding pipeline using:

 - **Drafter:** Gemma 3 270M
 - **Target:** Gemma 3 1B